flaneurette/Health-Library/Documents/Food/Drinks/SoyMilk/README.md

 # SoyMilk recipe

-Making soymilk at home is about 50% cheaper than the lowest commerical brand price.
+Making soymilk at home is about 50% cheaper than the lowest commercial brand price.
 Plus, you'll get more protein and less fillers.

 > TIP: Buy bio-organic soybeans, better for health and environment.